 If you have the budget for it, you can offer a free gift, or include an additional product or course access at no cost with each signup.
 These types of incentives often work well because they make buyers feel even better about deciding to enroll.

 When you overdeliver on value, it also helps increase retention and oftentimes leads to additional sales to that customer over time for your other offerings.

 8. Host a Social Media Challenge

 One of the benefits of running a social media challenge is that it not only gets prospective members engaged with your brand but there tends to be a lot of buzz and excitement around online challenges.
-Your challenge participants will naturally want to invite their friends to join along with them.
+Your challenge participants will naturally want to invite their friends to join along with them creating a sense of community in your business.
 Each participant is a new prospect for you to market to in your business.

 Your new leads will be so excited about what you have to offer that they can’t resist sharing it.